-Stafford LoansA Stafford loan is a federally guaranteed low interest loan which is offered through the Ohio Student Aid Commision (OSAC) or the
+Stafford LoansA Stafford loan is a federally guaranteed low interest loan which is offered through the Ohio Student Aid Commission (OSAC) or the

 Pennsylvania Higher Education Assistance Agency (PHEAA).
 These loans are sometimes referred to as an "OSAC" or "PHEAA" or "GSL" (Government Student Loan)